 Most licensed food establishments must have at least one manager or operator certified in food protection practices.
 Certification is required for most food establishments, but not all.
-Simple food establishments that serve only single service, individual, already pre-wrapped foods from a licensed food distributor or serve/sell only non-potentially hazardous foods are exempt from the certification requirement.
-A retail food establishment with five or fewer food handlers must have a manager who holds a license for Food Safety Training for Small Operators.
-Operators of Temporary Retail Food Establishments are exempt from this requirement.
-Only DATCP establishments that engage in retail food activities are required to have a certified food manager.
+The new food code allows for an exemption in the following situations: prepackaged retail food establishments (meal and non-meal), when handling only fresh fruits or produce; transient events; and micro markets.
+Operators of Transient Retail Food Establishments are exempt from this requirement.
+Only DATCP establishments that engage in retail food activities are required to have a certified food protection manager.

-Instead, to meet regulatory requirements, required personnel must simply post the exam certificate, taken within the past 5 years, in public view and available for review by inspection staff.
+To meet regulatory requirements, required personnel must post the exam certificate, taken within the past 5 years, in public view and available for review by inspection staff.
 Small operators must post the course completion certificate.

 The operator or manager of an establishment that is new or undergoing a change-of-operator must have a food manager with the appropriate credential within the first 90 days after opening.
 With the exception of small operators, all food managers are required to take and pass an approved exam every 5 years.
 Small operators that have 5 or fewer food handlers that have a food manager that has already taken the full certification exam and is renewing within 90 days after the expiration date of their initial certified food manager credential may use the Food Safety for Small Operators (Recertification) course to meet the requirement.
 Any food manager whose credential is not renewed within 90 days after the expiration date is required take and pass an approved exam.

 Wisconsin accepts the following food manager certification exams:

 The following courses are currently approved for the Food Safety Training for Small Operators credential:

 DATCP values food safety training because it has been proven that workers who complete these courses provide safer food to the public.
 We are confident these changes will maintain high standards while simplifying the process of complying with regulatory requirements.